FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

 ---

   7. `angle`:
-    - The **angle** can be changed by shifting the lower end of the lines
+    - The **angle** can be changed by vertically shifting the right end of the line
-      without changing the position of the upper end of the line.
+      without changing the position of the left end of the line.
     - **Type: scalar `float`**
-      0.0 V Vertical lines
-      +1.0 : 45° (lower end of line shifted to the **left**)
-      -1.0 : 45° (lower end of line shifted to the **right**)
+    - Examples:
+      angle =  0.0: Horizontal line (for other settings, the angle depends on the project aspect ratio)
+      angle = +1.0: Diagonal line from the upper left corner to the lower right corner.
+      angle = -1.0: Diagonal line from the lower left corner to the upper right corner.
-      The adjustment characteristic is not linear.
+      The angle is not proportional to the set value.
-      0.18 : ~ 10°
-      0.37 : ~ 20°
-      0.58 : ~ 30°
-      0.84 : ~ 40°
-      1.00 : = 45°
-      1.19 : ~ 50°
-      1.74 : ~ 60°
-      2.73 : ~ 70°
-      5.70  : ~ 80°
       There are no 90 ° adjustable
-      For values well above 45 ° another macro is recommended: (multilines_total_H02)
+      For values well above 45 ° another macro is recommended: (multilines_total_V02)
-    - This parameter also affects the line width.
+    - This angle parameter also affects the line width.

 ---